epinio/docs/src/installation/install_wordpress_application.md

 application you will have to set the connection details to the database.

 You can install a MySQL database on your cluster or use an external one.
-One option is using a helm chart like this one: https://bitnami.com/stack/mysql/helm
+One option is using a helm chart like [this one](https://bitnami.com/stack/mysql/helm)